What are Health Visitors?

-- childhood immunisation programme which ensures your child is protected against disease and infection.
+- the childhood immunisation programme, which ensures your child is protected against disease and infection.

-- information to families with specific difficulties such as postnatal depression.
+- information about specific difficulties, such as postnatal depression.

-- support your whole family into education, training or work.
+- support for your whole family into education, training or work.

 - advice and information on wider issues such as housing problems, domestic abuse or child abuse.

-- help with specialist services to support families with additional needs, e.g. speech and language therapists.
+- help with specialist services to support additional needs, e.g. speech and language therapists.

-- support parents to feel confident in their parenting skills and to provide the best opportunities for their baby.
+- support for you to feel confident in your parenting skills and to provide the best opportunities for your baby.

-We also work alongside other agencies such as GPs, Midwives, School Nurses, Early Years’ settings, Voluntary and Community groups and Children Services.
+We also work alongside other agencies such as GPs, midwives, school nurses, early years’ settings, voluntary and community groups, and children's services.

 Some parents find the early years of a child’s life both satisfying and rewarding but also challenging and frustrating.
-This is where the Health and Children’s Centre Team can help you.
-By working together, we can help ease some of the worries of being a parent and support you and your family raise a happy and healthy child.
+This is where the Health and Children’s Centre team can help you.
+By working together, we can help ease some of the worries of being a parent, and support you and your family to raise a happy and healthy child.

-Your baby will have regular health and development reviews during their early years which will be carried out by your Health and Children’s Centre Team.
-These are to make sure that your child stays healthy and is developing normally.
-Reviews may be done in your home, GP surgery, clinic, or Children’s Centre.
-They provide you with time to ask questions and discuss any concerns you may have.
+The Healthy Child Programme that you and your baby will be offered includes regular health and development reviews during their early years which will be carried out by your Health and Children’s Centre team.
+This is recommended to make sure that your child stays healthy and is developing normally.
+Reviews can be done in your home, GP surgery, clinic, or Children’s Centre, and provide you with time to ask questions and discuss any concerns you may have.

-For more information about your local Health and Children Centres go to the Suffolk Health and Children's Centres page.
+For more information about your local Health and Children's Centres go to the Suffolk Health and Children's Centres page.

 Further information regarding what to expect at health and development reviews can be found on NHS Choices.